peterschmidtdk/CertificateExporter/README.md

 # CertStoreExporer
-GUI based PowerShell Tool to export certificates on Windows from the User Personal Certificate Store or from the Computer Personal Store.
-There is options to export to PFX file or to the Linux formats such as PEM file etc.
+This script provides a GUI tool for exporting certificates from the Personal store to PFX format and generating Linux-ready PEM files using OpenSSL.
+It includes functions for finding OpenSSL, loading certificates, exporting to PFX, and converting to PEM format.

+# Requirements
+OpenSSL need to be installed on Windows.